John & Abbie Duggar Frolic In The Snow On Honeymoon, Couple Shares Photos From Finland

 It sure looks like he is happier than ever.
 He hasn’t smiled this much until he met his new wife last year.
 Their whirlwind romance surprised everyone, including the Duggar clan, and is currently being shown on this season of TLC’s Counting On with it all leading up to their wedding day.

-As previously reported by Inquisitr, John and Abbie made a short video clip as they announced that they were spending some in Finland as their main honeymoon.
+As previously reported by The Inquisitr, John and Abbie made a short video clip as they announced that they were spending some in Finland as their main honeymoon.
 Since Abbie loves the cold weather, this was the perfect place for them.
 They were hoping to be able to head out to the vast wilderness in Lapland to catch the amazing Northern Lights.
 They haven’t mentioned yet whether that actually happened, but it appears that they did frolic in the snow, and even hobnobbed with a cute reindeer, as seen in one of the snapshots they posted.
 It also looks like they may have been snowmobiling with helmets seen on their heads in another photo.

 There are sure to be plenty of more details emerge of John and Abbie Duggar’s honeymoon in Finland.
 For now, you can catch up on their road to their wedding day on new episodes of Counting On Monday nights on TLC.